sergei-mironov/vsim/README.md

 ---------

 Webserver located in happstack/ folder and was used to track progress in test coverage.
-Tests can be lauched with the help ov ./revtest shell script.
-It takes git revision as argument (current by default) and produces a record in test database directory (see DB var in ./revtest).
+Tests can be run using ./revtest script.
+It takes git revision as an argument (HEAD by default) and produces a record in test database directory (see DB var in ./revtest).

 To run it on Windows as a service: